20chan/GlobalHook/README.md

 ### Hooking

 Add `KeyboardHook.HookStart()` or `MouseHook.HookStart()` at starts.
 **All events must return boolean value**.
-If returned value if false, that event go out.
+If returned value is false, that event go out.

 ### Simulation